Hexagon/blog/src/posts/2023-08-28_scheduling-tasks-with-croner.md

 ---
 layout: post.njk
 title: Scheduling Tasks in JavaScript or TypeScript with Croner
-description: A deep dive into the potentials of Croner, the task scheduler for JavaScript and TypeScript.
+description: A deep dive into the potential of Croner, the task scheduler for JavaScript and TypeScript.
 tags:
  - javascript
  - typescript